mahyarmirrashed/similkameen/README.md

 ## Running

-To run, clone this repository, run `yarn` to install the packages, and then run `yarn start`.
+To run, clone this repository, run `yarn` to install the packages (needs to happen at both root level and inside `client` folder), and then run `yarn start`.